What is biodiversity?

 What can we do to protect and restore biodiversity?

-• removing tiles for greenery
+• removing tiles to make way for greenery

-• placing a planter on the balcony
+• Placing a planter on the balcony

-• leave leaves in the garden
+• leave the leaves in the garden

 Did you find what you were looking for?